therealprof/therealprof.github.io/content/blog/roadmap-2021-arbitrary-size-primitives/index.md

 ## Bitfields

-One claring omission in the Rust type system is the availability of bitfields which is arguably a **MUST HAVE** for any systems programming language.
+One glaring omission in the Rust type system is the availability of bitfields which is arguably a **MUST HAVE** for any systems programming language.
 Especially in embedded Rust we have thousands of memory-mapped-input-output (MMIO) registers which cram a number of different functions, identified by one or more bits, into a value located at a specific memory address.
-To access the invidual bits, other languages allow the (very unsafe) specification of structures as bitfields while we in the Rust world have to use either gnarly macros or gobs of Rust code (which also turn into gobs of binary code in `dev` mode, but I'll leave that to another Roadmap blog post *maybe*) and are
+To access the individual bits, other languages allow the (very unsafe) specification of structures as bitfields while we in the Rust world have to use either gnarly macros or gobs of Rust code (which also turn into gobs of binary code in `dev` mode, but I'll leave that to another Roadmap blog post *maybe*) and are